cognitivetech/psych-101/README.md

 5. **Biological Psychology:**
    - **Focus:** Explores the biological basis of behavior and mental processes, including the role of the brain, neurotransmitters, genetics, and hormones.
    - **Methods:** Brain imaging, genetic studies, physiological measurements.
-6. **Gestalt Psychology:**
-   - **Key Figures:** Max Wertheimer, Wolfgang Köhler
-   - **Focus:** Emphasizes the importance of holistic perception, asserting that people tend to perceive objects as organized wholes rather than isolated parts.
-   - **Methods:** Experimental studies on perception and problem-solving.

 ## Methods